timewave-computer/time-bandits/execution/README.md

 # Execution Module

-This module handles the unified interpreter, logging, and state transitions in the time-bandits system.
+This module handles the unified interpreter, logging, and state transitions in the Time Bandits system.

 ## Components: